beckn/developer-docs/content/APIReference/BecknAppAPI/cbConfirmJourney.md

 title: "Confirm Journey - Callback"
 ---

-Callback response to Journey/init.
-This contains a list of Journeys serviceable by the Beckn Providers.
+Callback response to Journey/confirm.

 #### API Endpoint

-    Journey/cb_init
+    Journey/cb_confirm

 #### Request Structure :

 The request structure of a search request consists of a **Header** and **Body**.

 The request Header is an object of the [Header](/Resources/Header) class.
-The *Action* field of the Header object will be equal to *"Journey/cb_search"*
+The *Action* field of the Header object will be equal to *"Journey/cb_confirm"*

-The request Body is a [Journey](/Resources/Journey) object with the updaed fields.
+The request Body is a [Journey](/Resources/Journey) object with the updated fields and state set to CONFIRM.

 ##### Example Request: